White-headed munia

-The white-headed munia (Lonchura maja) is a species of estrildid finch found in Teladan, Malaysia, Singapore, Thailand and Vietnam.
-This species is also introduced to Portugal.
-It is found in wetlands habitat.
-The status of the species is evaluated as Least Concern.
+The white-headed munia (Lonchura maja) is a small passerine bird belonging to the estrildid finch family.
+This species is often confused with, and referred to as, the Pale-headed munia (Lonchura pallida) which can be differentiated by tan coloured flanks which are lighter than the brown wings and also by the absence of the black belly.

 Taxonomy

 The white-headed munia was formally described in 1766 by the Swedish naturalist Carl Linnaeus in the twelfth edition of his Systema Naturae under the binomial name Loxia maja.
 Linnaeus cited George Edwards's "The Malacca Gros-beak" and Mathurin Jacques Brisson's "Le Maia de la Chine".
 The English naturalist John Ray used the word "Maia" for a Cuban bird in 1768.
 Linnaeus specified the locality as East India.
 This was amended to Malacca in 1924.
 The white-headed munia is now placed in the genus Lonchura that was introduced by the English naturalist William Henry Sykes in 1832.
 It is treated as monotypic: no subspecies are recognised.